StefanoBr/LCZ-mapping-spectral-unmixing/README.md

 To quantitatively assess the classifier's generalization ability, the predicted LCZ labels are compared against the ground truth for each pixel in the testing set.
 Agreement metrics are computed and visualized using interactive confusion matrices.
 Per-class performance is also summarized in a tabular report, including detailed statistics on support, class-wise accuracy, and error patterns.
 This use case illustrates a robust pipeline for LCZ classification from Sentinel-2 imagery using supervised machine learning.
 The integration of ancillary layers and the use of preprocessing steps such as median filtering contribute to enhanced spatial coherence and improved classification accuracy.
 The workflow is designed to be scalable and modular, allowing for extension to other areas of interests and dates.

-## CODENAME SPECTRAL UNMIXING is structured as follow:
+## CODENAME SPECTRAL UNMIXING is structured as follows:

 ### Training